NSA reportedly spied on porn habits to discredit suspected radicals

 - Ways San Antonians Can Save the Internet

 Despite no concrete proof pointing to any of the six individuals being involved in terror plots, the NSA believes that objectives radicalize individuals via controversial concepts propagated via YouTube, Facebook, and different social media internet sites.
 Their audience, which is peopled with the aid of each English and Arabic speaker, “embodies people who do not yet dangle extremist views however who are liable to the extremist message.”
-The NSA says that the speeches and writing of these six people resonate in nations as various as the up, Germany, Sweden, Kenya, Pakistan, India, and Saudi Arabia.
+The NSA says that the speeches and writing of these six people resonate in nations as various as Germany, Sweden, Kenya, Pakistan, India, and Saudi Arabia.